Vacancies & Information for Final Year Students

 The Guardian's free careers supplement appears on Saturdays during the academic year, with features on graduate recruitment, and employer advertisements.
 The online version offers a range of features, including free registration to search their graduate jobs database.

 Visit askUS referral lounge and the seating area outside Unitemps, both in University House, where you can pick up a range of free publications to take away to read at your leisure.

 Create your CV / Get your CV checked

 A CV is a document which summarises your qualifications and experience to date.
 To get CV advice please visit Improve your CV for more information and 1-1 advice sessions.

 Completing Application Forms - You may need to complete an application form to apply for a placement opportunity.
 Use our Application Forms handout to help you.

 Interviews - Use our Interviews handout to help you prepare yourself for interviews.
-To arrange a mock interview email the Careers & Employability department.
+To arrange a mock interview email the Careers & Enterprise Department.

 Appointments - Appointments are available for current students/graduates of the University of Salford.
 Appointments are available face to face, telephone, Skype or e-mail.